Note Guidelines¶

 ---|---|

-Level 1 | Arranged in [##] series – Series 1 (Box [#]), Series 2 (Box [##-##]) and Series 3 (Box [##-##]).
-Folders are arranged [alphabetically, chronologically, in original order, etc.].
-[Additional arrangement description, if needed]. |
+Level 1 | Arranged in [##] series -- Series 1 (Box [#]), Series 2 (Box [##-##]) and Series 3 (Box [##-##]).
+Folders are arranged alphabetically, chronologically, in original order, etc. [Additional arrangement description, if needed.] |

 Level 2 | The collection is arranged into [#] series.
 Folders in each series are simply listed by their location within each box.
 They are not arranged, so any given subject may be dispersed throughout several boxes within each series.
-Series 1: [Title, YYYY-YYYY (Box #-#)] Series 2: [Title, YYYY-YYYY (Box #-#)] Series 3: [Title, YYYY-YYYY (Box #-#)] Series [#]: [Title, YYYY-YYYY (Box #-#)] |
+Series 1: Title, YYYY-YYYY (Box #-#) Series 2: Title, YYYY-YYYY (Box #-#) Series 3: Title, YYYY-YYYY (Box #-#) Series [#]: Title, YYYY-YYYY (Box #-#) |

 Level 3 | Folders are listed by their location within each box.
-They are not necessarily arranged, so any given subject may be dispersed throughout the entire collection.] |
+They are not necessarily arranged, so any given subject may be dispersed throughout the entire collection. |

 Preferred Citation¶

-DACS: 7.1.5
+DACS: 7.1.5 Resource-level: Required Component-level: Unused

 Content Guidelines